-The gouvernement du Québec or delegate RCM follows up on cases of illegal occupation submitted to it as a result of reports or site verifications carried out on the territory.
+The government or the delegated RCM will follow-up on any illegal occupation cases submitted to it as a result of a report or verifications carried out on the territory.

 Steps in clearing the site

 - Posting: A notice of confiscation is posted on the illegal building.

 - Voluntary clearing: The building’s owner has seven months to clear and restore the site.
-After that period, if the illegal occupant has not cleared the site, the gouvernement du Québec may take possession of the building, improvements and furniture for which the owner is unknown.
+After that period, if the illegal occupant has not cleared the site, the Gouvernement du Québec may take possession of the building.

-- Dismantling: The gouvernement du Québec is authorized to clear the building, improvements and furniture and to carry out the site restoration.
+- Dismantling: The Gouvernement du Québec is authorized to clear the building and carry out the site restoration.

 Waste materials on public land

-The law prohibits the disposal or storage of waste materials on public land.
-Waste must be disposed of in a place where waste storage, treatment or elimination is authorized by the government.
+No person shall dispose of or store waste materials on public land, except in a place where the storage, treatment or disposal of the waste is authorized by the government.

-If you find waste materials on public land, please contact the public land service centre.
+If you notice waste materials on public land, contact the Centre de services du territoire public.
 All information will remain strictly confidential.